Instructor of Record (Student Evaluations)

 GPS/Political Science 400: International Relations of the Asia-Pacific (Fall 2020)

-Instructor: Steph Haggard
+Instructor: Steph Haggard (Instructor Evaluation)

 Course Description: International relations and developing international political economies of nations bordering the Pacific.
 Topics include the “Pacific Basin” concept; the United States and “hegemonic-stability” theory; legacies of the Korean War and Sino-Soviet dispute; immigration patterns and their consequences; and Japan’s foreign policy.